 The workshop is ordinarily scheduled for the Saturday before classes start in August, the first Saturday in February, and the first Saturday in April.
 Please check to confirm dates.
-Students register for the August session of Negotiating Boundaries by completing this form and sending to the Registrar’s office: firstname.lastname@example.org.
+Students register for the August session of Negotiating Boundaries by completing a form in the Registrar’s office.
 Students register for one of the two spring sections of REL 3990 along with their other courses for the semester during registration in January.
 The workshop receives no academic credit but does appear on the student’s transcript.

 The primary goal of the course is to help each student develop critically reflective understandings of professional ethics as it applies to maintaining boundaries in the practice of Christian ministry in the church and world.
 This subject is explored through the analysis of aspects of spiritual care and ministerial behavior, including sexuality, power, boundaries, and the personhood or character of the minister or religious professional.

 - To become aware of ones power as a professional ministerial leader, and to understand its potential for both healing and abuse;